API Reference

 • dz_db: Full KKT derivative w.r.t. susceptances (or nothing)

-• work: Scratch workspace for VJP/JVP KKT solves (lazily allocated on first call, survives invalidation since its size depends only on (n, m, k) which are fixed at construction)
+• work: Scratch workspace for VJP/JVP KKT solves (lazily allocated on first call)

 source